 In this paper we describe a model for constructing such environments based on policies.
 In the model, the complex environments themselves are treated as higher-level resources that are composed from other resources.
-Policy constraints are used to guide and restrict the construction choices used to build these higher-level resources.
-These constraints can be embedded in the various resource types, specified by the operators of the resource pool, or by users as part of the requests for resources.
-We describe how such policies can by used by a utility to automatically compose resources that meet all policy constraints specified at all levels.
+Policy constraints are used to restrict the construction choices used to build these higher-level resources.
+Policy choices that guide the construction can be embedded in the various resource types, specified by the operators of the resource pool, or by users as part of the requests for resources.
+We describe how such policies can by used by a utility to compose resources that meet all policy constraints specified at all levels.